Vivekpalankar/UNIX-Concepts-and-Applications/Notes.md

 -   A sequence of one or more commands in a command-line can be grouped using parentheses.

--   To determin if a command (also) exists as a builtin command execute `type <command name>`.
-If it exists as a shell builtin command, it will take precedence over the external one.
+-   To determine if a utility (also) exists as a shell builtin command, execute `type <command name>`.
+If it (also) exists as a shell builtin command, it will take precedence over the external one.

 -   Manual page for a command can be located on disk by executing `man -w <command name>`.

--   Similar looking commands `whereis` and `which` have a subtle difference. `whereis` checks only standard binary directories, while `which` searches all the directories specified in the _PATH_ environment variable sequentially and displays the first match found. `which -a` prints all the matches found.
+-   Similar looking commands `whereis` and `which` have a subtle difference. `whereis` checks only standard binary directories, while `which` searches all the directories specified in the _PATH_ environment variable sequentially and displays the first match found. `which -a` prints all the matches found, in the order they are encountered in PATH.

 -   Both `apropos` and `whatis` command search the _whatis_ database for a match.
 While `whatis` only matches complete words, `apropos` also lists partial matches.
 As such `whatis` should be preferred over `apropos`, as the latter may return irrelevant results.

--   [Ctrl-c] kills a command-line or interrupts a command in execution.
+-   `[Ctrl-c]` kills a command-line or interrupts a command in execution.

--   [Ctrl-i] generates [Tab] character on the terminal.
+-   `[Ctrl-i]` generates `[Tab]` character on the terminal.

--   [Ctrl-h] erases character just like [Backspace] key.
+-   `[Ctrl-h]` erases character just like `[Backspace]` key.

--   [Ctrl-u] is the line-kill character.
+-   `[Ctrl-u]` is the line-kill character.
 It erases everything in the line and returns the cursor to the beginning of the line.

--   [Ctrl-d] is the _eof_ or _end-of-file_ character.
+-   `[Ctrl-d]` is the _eof_ or _end-of-file_ character.
 It is also used to terminate the input from the terminal or to logout from current session.

--   [Ctrl-s] stops scrolling of the screen output.
+-   `[Ctrl-s]` stops scrolling of the screen output.

--   [Ctrl-q] resumes scrolling of the screen output.
+-   `[Ctrl-q]` resumes scrolling of the screen output.

--   [Ctrl-j] and [Ctrl-m] key sequence generate _linefeed_ and _carriage return_ characters, respectively.
-Either one of them can be used in place of [Enter] key in the shell.
+-   `[Ctrl-j]` and `[Ctrl-m]` key sequence generate _linefeed_ and _carriage return_ characters, respectively.
+Either one of them can be used in place of `[Enter]` key in the shell.

 -    None of the above key sequences are standardised and may behave differently on different systems.